Breaking Up: Or, Who’s My Emergency Contact Now?

-2. Disconnect electronically.
+Disconnect electronically.
 This might be the hardest part, because we all want to be supercool adult people.
-That doesn’t mean you need to see when this dude is out to dinner with a girl whose haircut is very similar to your own, and he doesn’t need to know when you’re out at karaoke singing the Stevie Nicks songs that he used to hear in the shower.
+That doesn’t mean you need to see when this dude is out to dinner with a girl whose haircut is very similar to your own.
+He doesn’t need to know when you’re out at karaoke singing the Stevie Nicks songs that he used to hear in the shower.
 You don’t have to delete them, but certainly turn their feed off for a couple of months while you get your head together.
-Even though it sometimes feels good to dwell on the object of your affection, scratching that itch will just contribute to an obsession and will delay your healing.
+Even though it sometimes feels good to dwell on the object of your affection, scratching that itch will just delay your healing.

-3. Cut off communication.
+Cut off communication.
 One of the hardest parts of a breakup, especially of a long relationship, is that you find that the person you used to get comfort from is the last person you should speak to.
 Talk to friends.
-Talk to family.
-Talk to your pastor.
+Chat to family.
+Reach out to your pastor.
 Don’t talk to each other.
 Part of your job right now is to get this person’s smell out of your nostrils, literally and figuratively.
 Once you stop hanging out with them, you’ll stop saying things like “but we’re so good together!”

-7. Be Selfish- Take time for yourself.
-Make plans with girlfriends but you want to stay home and watch a whole season of So You Think You Can Dance?
+Be Selfish- Take time for yourself.
+Make plans with girlfriends but you want to stay home and watch So You Think You Can Dance?
 Do it.
 A recent breakup is one of a few Get Out Of Plans Free cards.
 Use as needed.

 Remember that you will heal.
 That’s what we do, as humans.
 Your emotions are just chemicals your brain makes.
 As badly as you hurt, next week it will be less, and the next week, even less!